MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingmessage.md

-﻿---
+---
-Description: 'The FaxOutgoingMessage object is used by a fax client application to retrieve information about a fax message in the archive of outbound faxes.' ms.assetid: 'fb06254f-f37b-4783-b4fd-42b5c5a28496'
+Description: The FaxOutgoingMessage object is used by a fax client application to retrieve information about a fax message in the archive of outbound faxes. ms.assetid: fb06254f-f37b-4783-b4fd-42b5c5a28496
 title: FaxOutgoingMessage object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingMessage object